z5d69/del_poc_cf/README.md

-  modules\subnet\subnet.tf - basically a Terraform version of function to automate consistent configuration of subnets. vm.tf - create all the VMs as well as NICs for VMs and associate NICs with subnets. load_balancer.tf - creates load balancer that sits in front of sub3 web server.
+  modules\subnet\subnet.tf - basically a Terraform version of function to automate consistent configuration of subnets. vm.tf - create all the VMs as well as NICs for VMs and associate NICs with subnets. load_balancer.tf - creates load balancer that sits in front of sub3 web server. rhelapache.sh - installs and starts up the web server (apache) for one of the VMs.

 Build process:
   more details here: